 Watch our five-minute trip video here:

-The video above takes you through Bocas del Toro, Boquete, El Valle de Anton and Panama City.
+The Panama travel guide video above takes you through Bocas del Toro, Boquete, El Valle de Anton, and Panama City.
+You’ll quickly see why no trip to Central America would be complete without spending time in Panama!

 Hotels In Boquete: The Lost Waterfalls Cabin